jambroo/rabbitmq_example/README.md

 ## Intro

-Proof-of-concept RabbitMQ queue.
-Messages can be queues and are popped off and displayed.
+This is an example of a nodejs express app interacting with a rabbitmq service.
+Messages can be queued and are can also be popped off and displayed.

 ## View Last Message